liviaj29/JOG-Maths/README.md

 This mini JavaScript library is made up of useful mathematical functions that the inbuilt Math library does not have.

-The functions are also based on mathematical formulas and can therefore reduce the order of functions significantly.

 ## `factorial`
 Accepts an integer and returns the product of all the integers up to and including the integer.
 ```javascript